 A rich push notification comprised of a dynamically selected product and (optional) action buttons.
 The product selection is based on the chosen strategy and may include the product’s image and name, price and any and other property available from the product feed.

 A rich push notification comprised of multiple products and (optional) action buttons within a carousel.
-The product selection is based on the chosen strategy and may include the product’s image, name, price and any and other property available from the product feed.
+The product selection is based on the chosen strategy and can include the product’s image, name, price and any other property available from the product feed.

 The user is identified by syncing Dynamic Yield ID with a unique push ID assigned by the mobile operating system.
 Dynamic Yield assigns a unique identifier to every app user – DYID.
 This ID is stored within the device’s local storage and is used to track all of the user’s app activities.
 To send a push notification, the push ID provided by the operating system and the DYID must first be associated.
 This ensures that Apple and Google servers push the right message to the right user across all known devices and apps.
 The association is done using a dedicated API call handled by the SDK.